Wurby/deck-dictation/README.md

 ## Description

-deck dictation is a system process that watches for global shortcut and then processes speech to text and saves it in the clipboard for consumption by the user.
+deck dictation is a system process that watches for a global shortcut ( ctrl+space+L ) to process speech to text and save it in the clipboard for consumption by the user.

 ## Installation